MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_WinLaunchTime:integer -** time taken to launch the Visio startup pane, etc.)

-  - **Office.Visio.FileCharacteristicsVisio -** Captures file properties at the time of file boot for Visio C2R and Dev16.
-This event helps us to categorize and debug errors about document properties, which in turn enables us root cause issues faster and fix it for customer satisfaction.

-  - **Office.Visio.Shared.BootStats -** This event collects boot time for Visio Win32 app.
-It collects various fields for boot of various components like Ribbon load time, App Initialization time.
-This event is used to measure Boot perf for Visio.

-  - **Office.Visio.Shared.FileOpen -** This event collects File open stats for Visio.
-This event is used to monitor file open Success/ Fail rates and maps it with few properties of like file size.
-File properties enable us debug and root cause issues faster.

-  - **Office.Visio.Shared.Filesave -** This event collects File save stats for Visio.
-This event is used to monitor file save Success/ Fail rates and maps it with few properties of like file size and location it is being saved to e.g. cloud/local.
-File properties enable us debug and root cause issues faster.

-  - **Office.Visio.Shared.FilesaveAs -** This event collects File save as stats for Visio.
-This event is used to monitor file save Success/ Fail rates and maps it with few properties of like file size and location it is being saved to, e.g. cloud/local.
-File properties enable us debug and root cause issues faster.

-  - **Office.Visio.Shared.PostSave -** This event captures failure reason for failure in file save.

-  - **Office.Visio.VisioFileSaveAs -** This event collects File save as stats for Visio Dev16.
-This event is used to monitor file save as Success/ Fail rates and maps it with few properties of like file size and location that it is being saved to, e.g. cloud/local.
-File properties enable us debug and root cause issues faster.

-  - **Office.Visio.VisioFileSaveAsync -** This event collects File save async stats for Visio Dev16.
-This event is used to monitor file save async Success/ Fail rates and maps it with few properties of like file size and location that it is being saved to e.g., cloud/local.
-File properties enable us debug and root cause issues faster.

-  - **Office.Visio.VisioFileSaveSync -** This event collects File save sync stats for Visio Dev16.
-This event is used to monitor file save sync Success/ Fail rates and maps it with few properties of like file size and location that it is being saved to e.g., cloud/local.
-File properties enable us debug and root cause issues faster.
-This event helps us monitor save failure reasons for a file.

 #### Office.Extensibility.Sandbox.ODPActivationHanging

 Collects when an Office add-in takes unexpectedly long to launch (>5 sec).
 Used to detect and fix problems with Office add-ins launching.